Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Statistical and legal limitations of the EPV

 \subsection{From a legal perspective}

-\subsubsection{Two systems, No guidelines}
+\subsubsection{Two systems, no guidelines}

-There is a lack of appropriate legal guidelines for use in a court scenario.
-In the case of EPV-R, we are told by a judge, a first-hand user of this information, that no warning regarding the reliability of the data is given.
-The Legal framework requires real deliberation by the judge, but the status of the algorithm as a quasi-expert closes down enquiry.

-Rules exist in legal proceedings to prevent reported speech being taken into account due to the disproportionate weight that can be attributed to hearing someone accusing another. \footnote{Heresay, known as testimonio indirecto in Spanish law, is inadmissible unless substantiated by other evidence.
-One could call these utterances, algorithmic hearsay.} Equally, disproportionate weight can be attributed to these algorithmic utterances which contain within them a compound of uncertainties.
-Assumptions, trust in computer outputs, in a context of limited information and a pressured environment, calls into question fundamental principles.
-Whether or not there is a warning or guideline for the judiciary, all parties are in the dark regarding how the assessment has been arrived at.
+There is a lack of appropriate legal guidelines for the use of the EPV in a court scenario.
+There is no warning regarding the reliability of the data is given.\footnote{Discussions with the judge on the presentation of the algorithm's score.} The legal framework requires real deliberation by the judge, but the status of the algorithm as a quasi-expert closes down enquiry.
+Rules exist in legal proceedings to prevent reported speech being taken into account due to the disproportionate weight that can be attributed to hearing someone accusing another.\footnote{Heresay, known as \textit{testimonio indirecto} in Spanish law, is inadmissible unless substantiated by other evidence.} Equally, disproportionate weight can be attributed to these algorithmic utterances which contain within them a compound of uncertainties.
+Assumptions, trust in computer outputs, in a context of limited information and a pressured environment, call into question fundamental principles.
+Whether or not there is a warning or guideline for the judiciary (such as with the COMPAS algorithm in ~\citep{LoomisCase}), all parties are in the dark regarding how the assessment has been arrived at.
 If indeed acceptable for police use, this is particularly inappropriate for a hearing where different representatives will, of course, use the proclamation of the algorithm to argue their respective merits.
-Even a focus on transparency, human oversight and 'accuracy'- all measures anticipated for high-risk algorithms under the draft regulation - will not necessarily be a panacea for this systemic issue.
+Even a focus on transparency, human oversight and `accuracy'---all measures anticipated for high-risk algorithms under the draft EU regulation---will not necessarily be a panacea for this systemic issue.